-Respect for the sovereignty and territorial

-- Respect for the sovereignty and territorial integrity of states;

-Non-interference and non-intervention in

-- the internal affairs of states; and

-- Peaceful co-existence among states.
+- Respect for the rights of peoples and nations to self-determination; - Respect for the sovereignty and territorial integrity of states; - Non-interference and non-intervention in the internal affairs of states; and - Peaceful co-existence among states.

 For the record, we should note that the issue of the rightful representative of Kampuchea had been raised in 1970, before the Lusaka summit.
 Then, Sihanouk had been rejected in favour of Lon Nol even though the former had been unseated as head of state by the complicity of American and South Vietnamese troops.